 There are two Epcot Italian restaurants within the World Showcase and they offer some of the best food at Epcot.
 I’m a sucker for Italian food, and Tutto Italia is one of my favorite Italian restaurants.
 I recommend ordering the Grande Antipasto Misto, which comes with different Italian delicacies.

 There’s also homemade pasta, fish and more.
 Don’t skip dessert, because they are all absolutely delicious.
 There’s also a great wine menu.

 Tutto Italia is open for lunch and dinner and does take reservations.
 Adjacent to the main dining room is the Tutto Gusto wine cellar, offering Italian wines as well as small plates.

 Via Napoli, Italy

-Another one of my favorites is the more casual Via Napoli, located adjacent to Tutto Italia in the Italy pavilion.
-Via Napoli is known for its delicious Neopolitan-style pizzas, although they also offer other delicious Italian specialties.
-While you are there, try one of their house-made Aqua Frescas.
+Another one of my favorite Epcot restaurants is the more casual Via Napoli, located next to Tutto Italia in the Italy pavilion.
+Via Napoli is known for its delicious Neapolitan-style pizzas, although they also offer other delicious Italian entrees.

 La Cantina de San Angel, Mexico

 This counter-service restaurant on the World Showcase lagoon offers large plates of delicious Mexican food.
 This was the first counter service restaurant that we ate at with our kids, and it’s one of our favorites.